Elgg/Elgg/docs/guides/widgets.rst

 How to restrict where widgets can be used
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The widget can specify the context that it can be used in (all, just profile, just dashboard, etc.).
-If you do not specify a context they will be available for all contexts.
+The widget can specify the context that it can be used in (just profile, just dashboard, etc.).

 .. code:: php